Women Don't Owe You Pretty: Background

-Author Florence Given is an artist and campaignist, active on the social media platform Instagram.
+Author Florence Given is an artist and campaigner, active on the social media platform Instagram.
 She was 21 at the time of the book's release.
 Given was both writer and illustrator.
 She said that she aimed with the book to "hopefully poke some holes in [the] façade" that women "need men, their validation and the products they sell to us to make us look 'better'", saying that "capitalist patriarchy requires us to be submissive and insecure in this way".
 She perceived that it would make readers "demand a new level of love for themselves".
 Given found it hardest to write a chapter on consent and rape culture, saying that "the one thing [women] all have in common is that almost every single one of us has been sexually assaulted or sexually harassed by men".

 In September 2019, it was announced that Cassell—an imprint of the Octopus Publishing Group—had acquired the rights to the book.
 It was published on 11 June 2020.
 Due to the COVID-19 pandemic, Given narrated the audiobook from her home.
 Given began an Instagram campaign in August 2020, when she had roughly half a million followers, encouraging users to post pictures of themselves holding her book.
 Waterstones released a signed "gold edition" in late 2020.
 Octopus Publishing Group began a guerrilla marketing campaign in Birmingham, London and Manchester, and on social media, in December 2020.

 Chidera Eggerue, who was quoted on the front cover of the first edition and cited as an influence, criticized it as unusually similar to her own books (What a Time to Be Alone and How to Get Over a Boy) in style and prose content.
 She argued that this was an instance of ideas from the black community being appropriated by white authors for profit.
 Eggerue also criticized Google for highlighting Given's work alongside or above her own for many readers who searched "Chidera Eggerue book", "black feminist books" or similar phrases.
 Given's reply to Eggerue's comments included a description of her donating part of her book advance to black liberation charities.
 Eggerue was dissatisfied with Given's response.